Language

 Drug and Alcohol Policy

-• High standards of professionalism are expected from all students and staff at Western Quebec Adult and Vocational Education Centres.
-Everyone should arrive at the Centre fully prepared, and in the right frame of mind to learn and facilitate learning.
+High standards of professionalism are expected from all students.
+All students should arrive at the Centre fully prepared, and in the right frame of mind to learn.

-If a student wishes to return to the Centre after a suspension for the above offences, they will be required to submit a written request for a meeting with the Centre Director.
-The student will also be required to meet with our Drug and Alcohol Counsellor after their return.
+If a student wishes to return to the Centre after a suspension for the above offences, they will be required to submit a meeting request for a meeting with the Centre Director.

-Furthermore, the Principals of the schools shall continue to take whatever measures they deem appropriate to keep our school alcohol and drug-free, and they shall publicize this statement of the Board’s intentions.
+Furthermore, the Centre Directors of the Centres shall continue to take whatever measures they deem appropriate to keep our school’s alcohol and drug free, and they shall publicize this statement of the Board’s intentions.

 • Clear